jeffreycassidy/FullMonteSW/README.md

 Basic functionality can be checked by running `Kernels/Software/Test_Mouse` which is a basic bioluminescence simulation based on the
 Digimouse test data released with TIM-OS by Shen and Wang (2010).
 It loads the mesh, optical properties, and source definitions, checks that the data is loaded correctly (number of mesh elements, sources, etc), then runs the simulator and checks that the basic energy-conservation laws are followed, and that the event counts are approximately correct.

+If FullMonte was built with `WRAP_VTK` enabled, then it will also output .vtk files showing the surface and volume fluence, which can be loaded into Paraview (using the `VisualizeMouse.pvsm` state file).

 ## Unit Tests